-25. Serious Violence
+24. Serious Violence

 All staff are aware of signs and indicators which may signal that children are at risk from, or are involved with, serious violent crime.
-These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or significant change in well-being or signs of assault or unexplained injuries.
-Staff are aware that unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs.
+These may include increased absence from school, a change in friendships or relationships with older individuals

-At Haddenham Community Junior School we are aware of the range risk factors which increase the likelihood of involvement in serious violence such as being male, having been frequently absent or permanently excluded from school, having experienced child maltreatment and having been involved in offending such as theft or robbery.
-School will take appropriate measures to manage any situations arising.
+At Haddenham Community Junior School we are aware of the range of risk factors which increase the likelihood of involvement in serious violence such as being male, having been frequently absent or permanently excluded from school, having experienced child maltreatment and having been involved in offending such as theft or robbery.
+The school will take appropriate measures to manage any situations arising.
 Preventing youth violence and gang involvement - Practical advice for schools and colleges (publishing.service.gov.uk)